metabase/metabase/docs/questions/query-builder/expressions/countif.md

 | 4   | Business    | false               |
 | 5   | Premium     | true                |

-### Mandatory matches
+### Required conditions

-To count the total rows in a table that match multiple mandatory conditions, combine the conditions using the `AND` operator:
+To count the total number of rows in a table that match multiple required conditions, combine the conditions using the `AND` operator:

 ```
 CountIf(([Plan] = "Basic" AND [Active Subscription] = true))